 7. Walks in Port Campbell National Park

 Port Campbell National Park is not just about standing at the 12 Apostles and taking your “I was here pic“.
 We arrived thinking we’d spend a couple of hours looking at the rocks, we ended up staying all day.

 The park has so much to offer with cliff top tracks, gorges, beach walks and stories of shipwrecks to discover.
 It’s truly a fascinating and beautiful park.

-Don’t be like the tourist bus masses.
+Don’t be like the Great Ocean Road tour bus masses.
 Take your time and appreciate all the sites within the Port Campbell National Park: 12 Apostles, Gibson Steps, Loch Ard Gorge, London Arch, The Grotto, The Arch.